 - If a legal representative cannot be easily reached and informed.

-Once the participant has regained consciousness or as soon as they are able to understand then the research team should explain the study to the participant and allow them time to consider whether they wish to continue in the study.
+Once the participant has regained consciousness, or as soon as they are able to understand, the research team should explain the study to the participant and allow them time to consider whether they wish to continue within it.
 This process must be clearly documented in the participant’s medical notes.

 Explore the ground-breaking research currently taking place at North Bristol NHS Trust.

 Find out more about our research and how we're working to improve patient care.